 - It can mean a complete failure to diagnose a serious disease or medical condition, as shown by the example of the Florida veteran.
-This type of failure means the patient goes without proper treatment and suffers harm or death, when a timely diagnose may have meant a cure and a bright future.
+This type of failure means the patient goes without proper treatment and suffers harm or death, when a timely diagnosis may have meant a cure and a bright future.

 - A wrong diagnosis that may result in unnecessary treatment.
 A Texas woman was diagnosed with Stage IV breast cancer and underwent months of chemotherapy and suffered from debilitating side effects.
 Believing she would die soon, she gave away many of her personal belongings.
-As it turns out, she did not have breast cancer, or any cancer.
+As it turns out, she did not have breast cancer or any cancer.
 While that is ordinary good news, in this case, the woman definitely suffered damages due to the misdiagnosis.
 She went to trial and was awarded nearly $367,500.

 Malpractice Resulting in Birth Injuries

 Imagine the joy of giving birth to what had been a healthy fetus throughout the pregnancy, only to discover that, due to medical malpractice, the baby suffered a birth injury that will impact both the baby’s life and your own.
 Some examples are:

 - Physicians and nurses fail to properly monitor the fetus’ oxygen levels during the labor and delivery process, and/or for a brief time immediately after birth.

 - The unnecessary or improper use of forceps may cause head trauma or dislocation of a shoulder.

 - A newborn may contract an infection during the birthing process due to a failure to diagnose the existence of disease-causing bacteria in the mother’s womb or birth canal.

 Failure of Medical Personnel to Obtain Informed Consent

 Patients may suffer from complications following a medical procedure and claim if they had been informed of the possibility of such complications, they would not have agreed to the procedure.